PauloPhagula/site/_posts/2019-02-15-famous-vim-users.md

 title: Famous Vim users (that are not famous for using Vim)
 excerpt: >
-  Having read “Famous Emacs users (that are not famous for using Emacs)”, I thought I’d do the same for Vim, just to keep the war going :trollface:.
+  Having read “Famous Emacs users (that are not famous for using Emacs)”, I thought I’d do the same for Vim, just to keep the war going :trollface:
 date: 2019-02-15
 categories: Coding
 tags: Vim